 Designing an automatic route in the Garmin Connect app

 The Garmin Connect mobile application also allows you to create routes, but not manually as on the web.
-What it does allow us to do is create a "smart" route in which we enter some predefined data: distance to travel, direction in which we want to move and click on the map a starting point.
+What it allows us to do is to create an "intelligent" route in which we enter predefined data: distance to travel, direction in which we want to move and click on the map at a starting point.

 In a few seconds the application designs a return route with those parameters and shows it on screen.
 Unlike the Edge or Fenix 5 Plus with maps, it only gives you one option.

 It is the perfect choice if we are in an unknown place and we simply want to do a route without getting too hot, in a few seconds it will be designed, but surely the choice made is not the most beautiful one we can have.

 But if you do not have access to a browser, it is a very good option to go out with a known destination in a place that we do not know.